el-behnam/Learning_R_Shiny/Learning_roadmap.md

 5. **Data Manipulation with R**
    - Getting started with `dplyr`, `tidyr` packages.
+   - Learn to use the `%>%` (pipe operator).

 6. **Basic Data Visualization with R**
-   - Start with basic plotting functions in R.
+   - Start with basic plotting functions in R and ggplot2 basics.

 ### Weeks 3-4: Introduction to R Shiny